Hide Tanning, Grief Tending

 What hides will we be working with?
 Where do you get them?

-We will choose as a group to either work with sheep and/or deer hides.
 The hides are diverted from the waste stream, they are salvaged hides that are considered byproducts of the wild game and meat industries and are either thrown away or sold overseas to be chemically tanned.

 Are you providing food and lodging?